 A culture of uprooted people is not viable.
 It's like with a tree: only a tree that has roots can stretch to the sky.

 This idea, of healing the cultural roots, also helped inspire the selection of the symbols: Jewish in the design is the word "Yerushalayim" on the Border Stone, that is to remember this root and the associated values of freedom (Torah).
-The star on the Rose of Shalom can also considered Jewish; however, this "rose" with star is just as Christian as the Tree of Life in the Circle of Peace in which it is located.
+The star of the Blossom of Shalom can also considered Jewish; however, this blossom with a star is just as Christian as the Tree of Life in the Circle of Peace in which it is located.
 The Jewish culture is honored through the relation to Jerusalem as a root.
 The city of Jerusalem is the most important location in Christianity.

 At the same time, both Christianity and Judaism employ the metaphor of the heavenly Jerusalem.
 It is a vision of a world in peace and freedom.
 Human efforts are directed towards the alignment of the earthly Jerusalem with the heavenly Jerusalem, an act of reconciliation with God.
 The Border Stone references these two aspects, the root "Jerusalem” and the “heavenly Jerusalem”.
 The root and the vision are equally necessary!
 A tree also unites both elements, as it cannot extend its branches towards the heavens without the roots supporting it.

 Geopark Bergstraße-Odenwald„He appeared to Moshe not at the Pharaoh's palace, but in the countryside, by the side of the trail."
 This peace monument in the German-Jewish relations is situated at a hiking trail in the great outdoors.
 This has a symbolic meaning that does well to the German-Jewish relations.
 There is grandiosity in the collective shadow of German culture.
 Far away from the political capital Berlin in the southern Hessian province, it is a good place to become simple.
 Letting go of the complicated and dishonest game that surrounds the simple truths of life brings peace.
 This can be felt at this place with the monument circle between "angel wings".
 Zu zayn a Mentsh / to be a decent and simple person, a mensh.